-All Mentoring Men mentors have successfully completed a two day mentoring training course.
+All Mentoring Men mentors have successfully completed a two day Mentor Facilitation Workshop and a Lifeline Accidental Counsellor course.

 How do mentors and mentees communicate with each other?

 It is normal for a mentor and mentee to exchange personal mobile numbers and/or email addresses.
-It needs to be understood that the purpose of exchanging this information is to organise and confirm mentoring catch-ups rather than as a medium to continue incidental contact in-between meetings or after the mentor partnership has ceased.
+It needs to be understood that the purpose of exchanging this information is to organise and confirm mentoring catch-ups rather than as a medium for continual incidental communication in-between meetings or after the mentor relationship has ceased.